blue-gg1/news-cloudping/README.md

 7. When we merge your changes, they go live immediately.

 # Contributors
+- [Justin Briard](https://gitlab.com/jbriard) added support for Vultr.
+- [Anas Shakil](https://gitlab.com/anasshakil) added support for Google Cloud.
 - [Tayyab Mughal](https://gitlab.com/back2Lobby)
-  updated the code to use `async` and the Fetch API
+  updated the code to use `async` and the Fetch API.

 Thank you!